Towards Powerful Probes of Neutrino Self-Interactions in Supernovae: Random walks induced by frequent scattering

 \section{Random walks induced by frequent scattering}

+Here we quantify how, when scattering becomes rare as the neutrino ball dilutes, neutrinos are no longer significantly deflected by $\nu$SI, random motion in all directions is no longer established, and the ball becomes a shell (see~\cref{fig:macro_cartoon,fig:micro_cartoon}).

-Supplemental~\Cref{fig:def_total} shows that frequent scattering establishes random motion in all directions, which in the burst-outflow case leads to the formation of a homogeneous neutrino ball, as explained in the main text.
-Conversely, when scattering is rare, neutrinos are not significantly deflected by $\nu$SI, and the neutrino ball becomes a shell (see~\cref{fig:macro_cartoon,fig:micro_cartoon}).
-For the mediator masses in our region of interest in \cref{fig:bounds}, $\nu$SI have not fully decoupled yet when $\tau \sim 10$.
-Thus, setting the transition period at $\tau_\mathrm{FS}=10$ leads to a conservative underestimate of the signal duration.
+Supplemental~\Cref{fig:def_total} shows the number of scatterings below which neutrino deflections are no longer significant.
+For mediator masses in our region of interest (see \cref{fig:bounds}), this happens for $\tau \sim 10$.
+Thus, setting the transition period at $\tau_\mathrm{FS} = 10$ leads to a conservative underestimate of the signal duration.
 (See Suppl.~\cref{fig:bounds_FS_isotropic} for the impact for a wider mediator mass range.)

+In the opposite limit, when the number of scatterings is enormous (as happens in the early emission, see main text and \cref{fig:micro_cartoon}), motion in all directions is quickly established.
+This is so despite momentum conservation (which introduces a preferred direction) because one can always boost to the frame where net momentum locally vanishes, and there frequent collisions rapidly isotropize directions.
+The laboratory frame distribution is also quite isotropic because, for the burst solution we consider, the net velocities of the neutrino fluid are small compared to $c$.

-Intuitively, $\nu$SI quickly establish random motion in all directions because for the scalar-mediated s-channel scattering we consider, the distribution of the outgoing neutrino directions is isotropic in the center of mass (CM) frame.
+Intuitively, the number of scatterings in Suppl.~\cref{fig:def_total} to establish random motion is not very large because for the scalar-mediated s-channel scattering we consider, the distribution of the outgoing neutrino directions is isotropic in the CM frame.
 Furthermore, the CM boost is

 which is typically $\mathcal{O}(1)$ as $E_1$ and $E_2$, the energies of the incoming neutrinos, are drawn from similar distributions; and the scattering angle $\theta_{12}$ is not generally small.
 Thus, the outgoing distribution in the laboratory frame is also quite isotropic.